mirzafareedh/Industrial-Predictive-Maintenance-ML/README.md

 # Predictive Maintenance Project: Remaining Useful Life (RUL) Prediction

 ## Overview
 This project focuses on predicting the Remaining Useful Life (RUL) of aircraft engines using sensor data.
-We developed a machine learning model to forecast how many more operational cycles an engine can perform before failure.
+I developed a machine learning model to forecast how many more operational cycles an engine can perform before failure.
 This helps in scheduling maintenance proactively, reducing downtime, and improving safety.

 ## Dataset
-We used the NASA Commercial Modular Aero-Propulsion System Simulation (C-MAPSS) dataset, specifically the FD001 subset for initial model development, and then evaluated on FD001, FD002, FD003, and FD004.
+I used the NASA Commercial Modular Aero-Propulsion System Simulation (C-MAPSS) dataset, specifically the FD001 subset for initial model development, and then evaluated on FD001, FD002, FD003, and FD004.
 Each dataset contains multivariate time series from a fleet of engines, including operational settings and various sensor measurements.

 ## Project Steps